gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 - **Internet Gateways** : Allows instances within a cloud environment to send and receive unencrypted traffic to and from the Internet.

-- **NAT (Network Address Translation) Gateways** : Enables instances within a VPC to access external networks.
+- **NAT (Network Address Translation) Gateways** : Enables instances within a VPC(Virtual Private Cloud) to access external networks.
 Translates private IP addresses to a public IP address.
 Restricts inbound connections from external networks.

 - **Network Access Control/Security Lists (NSL)** : Are stateless and operate at the subnet level, requiring separate inbound and outbound rules.
 And used for controlling inbound and outbound traffic in cloud computing environments.